sree-r-one/sree-r-one/README.md

 ## 🎯 2025 Goals
+- 🎓 Successfully complete my Master’s in Software Engineering at NUS
 - 🚀 **Master C++** for next-gen automotive software
 - 🌐 **Launch Explore Singapore** as a production-ready microservices platform
 - 💡 **Contribute to open-source AI/ML projects**